JohnSnowLabs/langtest/docs/pages/docs/installation.md

 > `mamba install` to get a much faster installation of packages.
 > To install mamba: `conda install -c conda-forge mamba`

 The library supports 50+ out of the box tests for **John Snow Labs**, **Hugging Face**, and **Spacy** models.
-These tests fall into robustness, accuracy, bias, representation and fairness test categories for NER and Text Classification models, with support for many more tasks and models coming soon.
+These tests fall into robustness, accuracy, bias, representation and fairness test categories for NER and Text Classification models, with support for many more models and test types coming soon.

 <style>
   .heading {